enzanki-ars/dbyannounce-old/_posts/2016-02-11-announcements.md

       who pay via cash or check.
 If payment is made through MyPaymentsPlus, this is your registration.
 Please contact Rachel Creamer or Trevor Maggied with any questions you may have.
+  - title: Mathletes
+    text: |
+      Mathlete Practice this week is TODAY after school in room 104.
+We will meet until 4:00 pm.
+We will be working through the problem sets from the Bradley competition two weeks ago.
+Bring your contest book if you still have it.
+Mr. Miller will have your answer sheets.
   - title: W.I.S.E Club Event
     text: |
       The Hilliard Darby Women Informing Serving Empowering (WISE) Club will